gespona/depthai-unity-plugin/README.md

 # depthai-unity-plugin

 ![Demo](img/depthai-unity-plugin-face-detector.gif)
-DepthAI Unity Plugin is native plugin designed to bring DepthAI cameras (OAK-1, OAK-D cameras) to Unity
+DepthAI Unity Plugin is native plugin designed to bring DepthAI cameras (OAK-1, OAK-D) to Unity

-OAK cameras are Edge AI cameras powered by Intel Myriad-X Inference processor, so cameras are able to inference deep learning models.
+OAK cameras are Edge AI devices powered by Intel Movidius Myriad-X Inference vision processing units, so cameras are able to do inference deep learning models without need a host.

 More info: https://www.luxonis.com